MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Method

 This formula illustrates how we combine the current latent $z_{t}$ and the time-aligned DDIM latent $z^{*}_{t}$ using a binary mask.
 The values corresponding to the object are retained from the current generation step, while the background is updated by combining with the time-consistent latent representation from the corresponding inversion step.
 In this way, we ensure stability and continuity of the background, avoiding abrupt transitions and artifacts.
 Moreover, this approach not only improves the visual quality of the final image, but also promotes a smoother integration of elements in the image, creating a lively and harmonious composition.
 We also determined the appropriate denoising step up to which masking should be performed.
-Details regarding this evaluation can be found in Appendix \ref{appendix:masking} of the supplementary materials.
+See Appendix \ref{appendix:masking} for details.

 \paragraph{Material Transfer Force.} As previously mentioned, our method employs a decoupled cross-attention mechanism from the IP-Adapter for material transfer, utilizing query features $Z$, text features $c_t$, and image features from the material exemplar $c_i$.
-The relevant matrices for the attention operations are defined as follows: \begin{itemize} \item For text features: $Q = ZWq$, $K = c_tW_k$, $V = c_tW_v$ \item For material image features: $Q = ZW_q$, $K' = c_iW'_k$, $V' = c_iW'_v$ \end{itemize} Then the overall output of the attention mechanism is given by:
+The relevant matrices for the attention operations are defined as follows: \begin{itemize} \item For text features: $Q = ZW_q$, $K = c_tW_k$, $V = c_tW_v$ \item For material image features: $Q = ZW_q$, $K' = c_iW'_k$, $V' = c_iW'_v$ \end{itemize}

-Here, $\lambda$ represents the Material Transfer Force, which controls the intensity of material transfer in the output.
+Thus, the overall output of the attention mechanism is: Here, $\lambda$ represents the Material Transfer Force, which controls the intensity of material transfer in the output.
 Adjusting $\lambda$ allows for modulating the influence of material characteristics while preserving details, resulting in a coherent and visually appealing integration.
 As illustrated in Fig. \ref{fig:gar}, variations in $\lambda$ demonstrate the resulting effects on material transfer and detail preservation.
 For more details on the Material Transfer Force, please refer to the Appendix \ref{appendix:material_transfer_force}.